AdobeDocs/workfront.en/help/classic/documents/managing-documents/download-documents.md

 You can download multiple documents simultaneously.&nbsp;

-Documents linked to Workfront from Box, Dropbox, Google Drive, and so forth cannot be downloaded.

 1. Go to the Documents area containing the documents you want to download.
 1. (Optional) Select the individual documents that you want to download from the list of documents.

+   >[!NOTE]
+   >
+   >Documents linked to Workfront from Box, Dropbox, Google Drive, and so forth cannot be downloaded in bulk.

 1. (Optional) Select the folders that contain the documents you want to download from the list of folders.
 1. Click **Download Selected.**